Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 Best Types Of Beans For Weight Loss

-You have to take a similar approach to beans.
+My research gave me similar insights to beans.
 Some have a higher GI value, and knowing which ones to choose is key to achieving your weight loss goals.

-What I would suggest you start with is kidney beans, black beans, navy beans, and pinto beans.
-They are low GI and easy to introduce into your meal plans [6].
+I suggest you start with kidney, black, navy, and pinto beans.
+They are low GI and easy to introduce into meal plans [6].

 I tend to have all four of them in my pantry, along with things like chickpeas.
-And that helps me change things around on a daily basis and not get bored with them.
+And that helps me change things around daily and not get bored with them.

 They are great for adding to salads, stir-fries, and just as a side instead of pasta.